erikbcode/ML-stock-prediction/README.md

 pip install -r requirements.txt

-Run the application:
+### Usage
 Jupyter notebook should be used to run the notebooks within the notebooks directory to test and tweak various models.

-### Usage
-1. Load your stock data in the format sample_stock_data.csv.
-2. Adjust model and prediction parameters as desired in config.json.
-3. Run the app to train the models and forecast stock prices.
-4. View results in output/forecast_results.csv.

 Models Included